 Management activities should include the development and implementation of prescribed burn plans at appropriate sites.
 Fragmenting features such as roads, abandoned tower clearings, and unnecessary trails should be reduced or minimized, and high-impact activities such as mountain biking and hang-gliding should be restricted to trails and least sensitive areas.
 Prevent the dumping of trash and off-trail trampling at heavily visited summits.

 Soils are very thin within and around this community, and the effect of clearing and construction on soil retention and erosion must be considered prior to any development activities.
 The open structure of this community is maintained by fire and presents a fire hazard to existing and proposed development.
 Unprotected structures located within or near this community are more susceptible to damage from fire.

 Survey for occurrences statewide to advance documentation and classification of red cedar rocky summits.
 A statewide review of red cedar rocky summits is desirable.
 Continue searching for large sites in good condition (A- to AB-ranked).

 Research the composition of red cedar rocky summits statewide in order to characterize variations and to clearly separate this community from calcareous red cedar barrens successional red cedar woodland.
-Collect sufficient plot data to support the recognition of several distinct red cedar rocky summits based on ecoregion and geology (e.g., limestone vs. non-limestone types).
+Collect sufficient plot data to support the recognition of several distinct red cedar rocky summits based on geology and ecoregions (e.g., limestone vs. non-limestone types, Adirondacks vs. Hudson Valley).

 This community is scattered but widespread throughout upstate New York, north of the North Atlantic Coast Ecoregion, where the bedrock is circumneutral to calcareous.
 More common in the southern and eastern parts of this range.
 Probably represented by different regional variants.
 Concentrated in the Lower New England Ecoregion and peripheral at the southeast and eastern fringe of the Northern Appalachian Ecoregion and the Adirondack Mountains.
 Probably sparse in the western part of the state and possibly absent from the Great Lakes Ecoregion.

 The range of this community is suspected to span northeast to southern Maine, west to Ohio and Kentucky, south to Tennessee, and southeast to New Jersey.